KatherineMichel/portfolio/conference-blog-posts/recap-of-djangocon-us-2023.md

 What about Django's testing support?
 Django has an awesome test client.
 Django testing support is probably some of the best Andy has seen in a Python web framework, but...

-You're not going to be able to test the app like a user.
+You are going to be limited to "white box" testing of calling methods and functions directly from the code.
+You're not going to be able to test the app like a user by opening up a browser and clicking around or calling the API with a REST client.

+Andy pointed out the "white box" unit testing at the bottom of the pyramid and "black box" testing of the components above.

 Web Test Automation Tool Comparison
 ![](recap-of-djangocon-us-2023-images/andy-web-test-automation-tool-comparison.png)